Other May pages: Wayside flowers • Downland and seaside flowers • Trees and shrubs • Birds • Butterflies and insects • Weather

 Woodland flowers are at their best at the start of May, but there is still a fair range of species to see even later in the month.

-Bluebells are usually still at their best at the start of the month, but soon start to fade, typically at the end of the first week, with some surviving in places into the second.
+Bluebells usually start the month in full bloom, but soon start to fade, typically at the end of the first week, with some surviving in places into the second.
 In colder years (eg 2010 and 2013) they do not even start till the end of April, however, lasting till the third week of May, while in 2021 cold weather kept them tentative till the second week of the month, with some lasting right to its end.

-By contrast in 2011, 2014 and 2019 hot dry weather in April meant bluebells were all over by the start of May.
+By contrast in 2011, 2014 and 2019 hot dry weather in April meant bluebells were all over by the start of May, while in 2025 they were fading rapidly by this point.
 This late in the bluebell season, bracken fronds and cleavers shoots can be a problem in some woods, breaking up the sea of flowers.

 Lingering on longer than bluebells are ramsons (commonly known as wild garlic, though they are in fact only a relative of the variety we eat) which are at their best in the first half of May (not till the third week in 2021).
 In places some can even last until later in the month, however, and at the month's end their dying leaves still give off a pungent garlic smell.